juanmnl/vs-hydra/README.md

 ## This is a port of my atom's syntax theme "hydra" :D

-Hail Hydra!
-Focused on readability and long-term usage.
+Hail Hydra! v2 is here with some big changes!
+Hope you like it. :D

 You can help develop this theme further by contributing to the github repo.